jazzband/djangorestframework-simplejwt/docs/getting_started.rst

       ...
   ]

-If you wish to use localizations/translations you simple needs to add ``rest_framework_simplejwt`` to ``INSTALLED_APPS``.
+If you wish to use localizations/translations, simply add ``rest_framework_simplejwt`` to ``INSTALLED_APPS``.

 .. code-block:: python